CapnSammeh/CapnSammeh-Blog/content/posts/deploying-hugo-via-netlify.md

 	url = https://github.com/CapnSammeh/hugo-theme-m10c
 ```

+It's also important to ensure that the config.toml file includes your Theme, but that's covered later in this article.

 Once completed, push your changes up to the Repo.

 ## Creating Netlify.TOML

 Netlify has this [wonderfully documented](https://www.netlify.com/docs/netlify-toml-reference/) .TOML File (aptly named *netlify.toml*) that allows you to configure the way that Netlify will build and deploy your site.

 Because we're using Hugo to build the site, Netlify needs to be provided with some information on how it should build the contents of your Repo into a fully-fledged Hugo-Driven Site.

 Create a new file in the root of your project called *netlify.toml*; within this file, put the following lines of markup: